 1. Clients wired directly into Meraki APs need to be enabled for a specific SSID where multiple VLANs are used.
 This option is found in Network Wide > General option.

 2. SSID configuration has to be Bridge Mode.
-This option is found in Network Wide > Wireless> Access Control > Client IP assignment option.
+This option is found in Wireless > Access Control > Client IP assignment option.

 Multi-VLAN support over Mesh is support with 28.1 and higher firmware version only.

-If you plan to have on or more access points behind the repeater, you need to have a L3 device separating them as stated on this KB.
+If you plan to have one or more access points behind the repeater, you need to have a L3 device separating them as stated on this KB.